The leasing process

-You found a rental that checks off all the necessary points on your home checklist—now it’s time to tackle the leasing process.
+You found a rental that checks off all the necessary points on your checklist.
+Now is the time to tackle the leasing process.

-A lease is a legally binding contract, so it is vital you understand exactly what you are agreeing to.
-Not to mention, having a firm grasp on the leasing process will help you prepare to move quickly when you find the right rental.
+A lease is a legally binding contract, so it is vital you understand exactly what you are agreeing to before you sign.
+Having a firm grasp on the leasing process will help you prepare to move quickly when you find the right rental.
 Plus, there may be room to negotiate certain terms with the landlord before you sign the lease.
-Don’t be afraid to ask!
+Here are three questions to consider:

 How long do you plan on living there?

-You may have options when it comes to the length of your lease from the typical one-year term to a shorter month-to-month term.
-Ending your lease early can result in financial and legal consequences.
+You may have options when it comes to the length of your lease, whether the typical one-year term or a shorter month-to-month term.
+Ending your lease early — often referred to as “breaking your lease" — can result in financial and legal consequences.
 Here's the difference between lease terms:

-Short-term lease: Renting month-to-month will allow greater flexibility because you can give short notice when you are ready to move.
-The potential downside is that you aren't guaranteed the same rent security as longer leases.
-For example, your monthly rent might increase more frequently whereas in a long-term lease your monthly fees are likely locked in.
+• Short-term lease: Renting month-to-month allows greater flexibility, because you can give short notice when you are ready to move.
+The potential downside is that you aren't guaranteed the same cost security as with longer leases.
+For example, your monthly rent might increase more frequently, whereas your monthly fees are likely locked in with a long-term lease.

 2 people shaking hands

 Negotiate any special terms.
-In addition to negotiating the rent, you may be able to arrange for the security deposit to be paid over a few months instead of all at once.
+In addition to negotiating the rent, you may be able to arrange for the security deposit to be paid over several months instead of all at once.
 Make sure anything you negotiate is captured in writing and signed by both parties.

 2 people asking each other questions

 Ask questions.
-It's natural to have some questions - consider writing down your concerns to ask the landlord, leasing office or another trusted advisor if you need clarity.
-See if the landlord lives on-site or if a local company manages the property and ask how repair requests and general upkeep are handled.
+It's natural to have some questions.
+Consider writing down your concerns to the landlord, leasing office or another trusted advisor if you need clarity.
+Of note: determine if the landlord lives on site or if a local company manages the property, and ask how repair requests and general upkeep are handled.

 clipboard with a checklist of items

 Complete a walk-through inspection.
 It's best to do a walk-through inspection of the property with the landlord or someone from the leasing office before you sign the lease.
-Have the landlord document any damage or wear and tear that you see in the unit.
+Have the landlord document any damage or wear and tear that you see in the unit in an inspection report.

 pages with a magnifying glass over them

-Read over the lease.
-Take time to read the lease carefully as it is a legally binding contract.
-Leases should include information on the number of people who can live in a unit, expectations for noise level and occupancy duration.
-Make sure any and all terms you have discussed are included before you sign the lease.
+Read the lease thoroughly.
+Take time to read the lease carefully, as it is a legally binding contract.
+Leases should include information about the number of people who can live in a unit, expectations for noise level and occupancy duration.
+Make sure all terms you have discussed are included before you sign the lease.

 What costs are you responsible for?

-After negotiations are complete, you’ll be responsible for upfront costs and will need to have your checkbook available.
+After negotiations are complete, you’ll be responsible for several upfront costs, which you may be required to pay by check.
 Upfront costs may include:

 • Pet deposit.
-If you have pets, you may have to pay a pet deposit upon moving in.
-Sometimes, landlords charge a monthly pet fee instead of a pet deposit.
+If you have pets, you may be required to pay a pet deposit when you move in.
+Some landlords charge a monthly pet fee on top of that.

 Next